 Note the image below shows a blurred vision of a website in a web browser!

 3. Lighthouse reports

-Obviously, we have Lighthouse, which nowadays has a whole accessibility tab build in.
+We have Lighthouse, which nowadays has a full accessibility tab built-in.

 Open Chrome dev tools and click on the Lighthouse tab.
 We can then check the accessibility checkbox.